MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/exchange-2013-end-of-support.md

 - Upgrade your on-premises servers from Exchange Server 2013 to Exchange Server 2019.

 > [!IMPORTANT]
-> If your organization chooses to migrate mailboxes to Microsoft 365 but plans to keep using Microsoft Entra Connect to manage user accounts in Active Directory, you need to keep at least one Microsoft Exchange server on-premises.
+> If your organization chooses to migrate mailboxes to Microsoft 365 but plans to keep using Microsoft Entra Connect to manage user accounts in Active Directory, you need to keep at least one Microsoft Exchange Server.
 If you remove all Exchange servers, you won't be able to make changes to Exchange recipients in Exchange Online because the source of authority is your on-premises Active Directory.
 In this scenario, you have the following options:
 >
 >- *Recommended:* Migrate your mailboxes to Microsoft 365 and upgrade your environment to Exchange Server 2019.
 Use Exchange Server 2013 to connect to Microsoft 365 and migrate mailboxes.
 Next, upgrade from Exchange Server 2013 to Exchange Server 2019, and decommission servers running Exchange Server 2013.
 >- Upgrade from Exchange Server 2013 to Exchange Server 2019 first, and then use Exchange Server 2019 to migrate mailboxes to Microsoft 365.